-4 Statistics on Muslim population in Europe are mostly indicative, complicated by many factors, including the difficulty of collecting data on ethnic or religious basis, addressed differently in different countries: in some - such as France, Belgium, Denmark, Italy and Spain - there are constitutional or legal barriers, laws on privacy and on protection of sensitive data, in others - Austria, Estonia, Finland, Germany, Ireland, Slovenia and the UK - exceptions to the rule are allowed on the basis of voluntary participation in the census, and in others - such as Germany and Sweden - the same religious communities provide data on believers.
-Moreover, it is discussed the same definition of European Muslims: generally all the people coming from Muslim majority countries are considered Muslims - ascribed Muslims (Dassetto, 2009), sociological Muslims (Allievi, 2002), susceptibles d'être musulmans par filiation (Tribalat, 1995) - the
+4 Statistics on Muslim population in Europe are mostly indicative, complicated by many factors, including the difficulty of collecting data on ethnic or religious basis, addressed differently in different countries: in some - such as France, Belgium, Denmark, Italy and Spain - there are constitutional or legal barriers, laws on privacy and on protection of sensitive data, in others -Austria, Estonia, Finland, Germany, Ireland, Slovenia and the UK - exceptions to the rule are allowed on the basis of voluntary participation in the census, and in others - such as Germany and Sweden - the same religious communities provide data on believers.
+Moreover, it is discussed the same definition of European Muslims: generally all the people coming from Muslim majority countries are considered Muslims - ascribed Muslims (Dassetto, 2009), sociological Muslims (Allievi, 2002), susceptibles d'être musulmans par filiation (Tribalat, 1995) - the number of whom can be reduced by the percentage corresponding to religious minorities in the country of origin.
+This choice, however, do not take account Muslims born in the host countries, often three or four generations later, holding, mainly, a European nationality, nor converts.
+None of the statistics counts, the actual belongings and the practice of European Muslims.
+Considering these problems, Muslims in the European Union can indicatively be estimated as about 16 millions, of which, according to geographically and numerically limited polls, religiously active people are between one third and one fourth (Dassetto, 2003).

-Despite being a minority within European Islam, those religiously active are also those participating at the reformulation of the Islamic religious discourse, of what Berger (1994) calls structure of plausibility of Islam in a minority context; therefore, they affect the very definition of contemporary European Islamic masculinity, building models and negotiating them within the public space, with respect both to European society and to communities coming from traditionally Muslim majority countries, contributing on the one hand to deconstructing post-colonial stereotypes and prejudices, on the other to answering to what Ventura (2009) identifies as the long-standing identity crisis of the Muslim world, as a universe of sense, regardless of its spatial references.
+Despite being a minority within European Islam, those religiously active are also those participating at the reformulation of the Islamic religious discourse, of what Berger (1994) calls structure of plausibility of Islam in a minority context; therefore, they affect the very definition of contemporary European Islamic masculinity, building models and negotiating them within the public space, with respect both to European society and to communities coming from traditionally Muslim majority countries, contributing on the one hand to deconstructing post-colonial stereotypes and prejudices, on the other to answering to what Ventura (2009) identifies as the long-standing identity crisis of the Muslim world, as a universe of sense, regardless of its spatial references